How Bot Detection Actually Works in Web Analytics (2026)

 IPQualityScore API lookups

-We are transparent about what we cannot catch today.
-Bots on residential proxies running fully instrumented headless Chrome with realistic behavioral simulation will evade most client-side analytics tools, including ours.
-No analytics-grade detection system catches everything.
-The goal is to catch the 95% that is catchable and give you the tools to identify the rest.
+I will be straight about what we cannot catch today.
+A bot on a residential proxy, running fully instrumented headless Chrome with realistic behavior faked on top, will slip past most client-side analytics tools, ours included.
+No analytics-grade detection catches everything, and anyone who tells you otherwise is selling.
+The goal is to catch the 95% that is catchable and hand you the tools to spot the rest.

 The math behind dirty data